gzafiridis/SocialApp/README.md

 # SocialApp

-A basic social networking app, targeted towards people with hearing loss, built with Flutter and Firebase for my thesis.
+A basic social networking app, targeted towards people dealing with hearing loss, built with Flutter and Firebase for my thesis.

 ## Screenshots
 Login | Sign Up